-Time is money when it comes to Thanksgiving and the longer you delay, the more you’ll pay for airfare.
-Waiting to buy your ticket is going to cost you.
-Flight prices rise by $3 to $4 every day and are expected to rise $5-$10 per day as the month of November progresses.
-This Thanksgiving Procrastination Guide will show you how to find cheap Thanksgiving flights – or more accurately, the cheapest deals available.
+When it comes to Thanksgiving, time is money and the longer you delay, the more you’ll pay for airfare.
+Waiting to buy a ticket is going to cost you as flight prices generally rise several dollars each day, every day from mid-October and into November progresses.
+This Thanksgiving Procrastination Guide shows you how to find cheap Thanksgiving flights – or more accurately, the cheapest deals available.

 What You’ll Pay If You Delay

 Every day you procrastinate adds an additional charge for each and every day you delay, and further from your goal of relatively cheap Thanksgiving flights.
 An analysis of FareCompare Turkey Day travel data from the past few years shows how bad it may get.